October 28 vs. Minnesota Wild at Xcel Energy Center

 In each of the six games on North American soil, the Wild’s offense has mustered 25 or fewer shots on goal.
 Minnesota has been outshot in seven of its eight games this season.

-Wild center John Madden is slated to play in the 800th game of his NHL career on Thursday against Washington.
+Notes: Wild center John Madden is slated to play in the 800th game of his NHL career on Thursday against Washington.
 He would become the 15th active center to achieve that milestone.